-That northern howl was blustering through the pine trees, over the Snake River causing white topping in the already aggravated flow.
+A northern howl blustered through the pine trees over the Snake River causing white topping in the already aggravated flow.

-Others on that bluff would have found cover from the noise.
-Colby and I grew up in it, the white capping, the violent flow, water was thrown much higher than the rocks, the roar of the water just seemed to natural to us, while commoners might have viewed it for a few minutes only to retreat as far as possible when they could.
+Others on that bluff would have found cover from the noise and cold.
+Colby and I grew up in it, the white capping, the violent flow.
+Water was thrown much higher than the rocks, the roar of the water just seemed to natural to us, while commoners might have viewed it for a few minutes only to retreat as far as possible when they could.

 “You know, I never had anyone in my corner?
 Not a Ma, or a Dad, a brother.
 There was no one that I could depend on as long as I can remember.
 The bruises I took, the blood spilled, it was me, against them!”